mootz12/soroban-copilot/fixed-point-math/README.md

 # fixed-point-math
-A dependency free fixed-point math library for Rust.
+A light fixed-point math library for Rust.
 Written specifically to be used in [Soroban](https://soroban.stellar.org/) and other WASM based blockchain environments.

 ## Safety
 This is **experimental software** and is provided on an "as is" and "as available" basis.